 You have to file a return by May/June each year, and typically pay by September/October.
 New businesses are exempt from declaring tax for the first year but when you make the declaration on the second year you must include all your accounts and figures since the business began.

-Find more information on the L’ Agence France Entrepreneur’s (AFE) website (in French).
+Find more information via L’ Agence France Entrepreneur’s (AFE) (in French).

 If you are thinking of buying or selling goods or providing services to customers in other countries – in and outside of the EU – there are special rules regarding cross-border VAT.
 For example, you don’t charge French VAT when you’re selling goods or providing services to customers outside the EU, although you can deduct the VAT you have paid on related expenses.